-Instructional Materials: Electronic handouts, online resources through Code.org
+Instructional Materials: Electronic handouts, online resources

 Course Rationale and Description: AP Computer Science A is an introductory college-level computer science course.
 Students cultivate their understanding of coding through analyzing, writing, and testing code as they explore concepts like modularity, variables, and control structures.